-I’ve never let go of my love of paper dolls, ever since I played with them myself.
+Iโve never let go of my love of paper dolls, ever since I played with them myself.
 (No, not last week with my kids; I mean a loooong time ago.)
 While our paper dolls apps on my iPhone get a ton of play, so do the regular old paper variety.
 A little more mess, but also a lot more creativity.

-It’s funny that recently the New York Times covered them like a new trend, even though we (and plenty of design blogs) have featured plenty of paper dolls over the years.
+Itโs funny that recently the New York Times covered them like a new trend, even though we (and plenty of design blogs) have featured plenty of paper dolls over the years.
 In any case, nice to be validated!
+Since theyโre here to stay, I hope you enjoy this nice, tight roundup of some of my very favorites, and some new favorites too.
+Trust me, we spent a lot of time weeding out the terrible ones.

 Betsy McCall